 It continues with the baton of a zero-logs policy as it holds no data about user sessions, traffic, or timestamps of any nature.
 This policy has thwarted attempts by government agencies to sniff out its user data.
 So if it’s privacy you’re looking for, NordVPN has you covered.

-The company operates 976 servers in 56 countries making it a robust choice for the entire gamut of web activity.
-Two of these are located in Malaysia so local residents traveling abroad can use the service to watch content from back home if they’d like.
+The company operates 5,111 servers in 60 countries making it a robust choice for the entire gamut of web activity.
+Seven of these are located in Malaysia so local residents traveling abroad can use the service to watch content from back home if they’d like.

 NordVPN is one of the few services that bifurcates servers according to specialty.
 It operates some specifically for anti-DDoS, video streaming, double VPN, Tor over VPN, and dedicated IP – this means that fast speeds and strong encryption are guaranteed.